-S: Discovery of a Lifetime TRACY BAUMAN WHITEHEAD
+S: Discovery of a Lifetime TRACY BAUMAN TANNER

 FC: Ernest Bauman 1889-1906 | Discovery of a Lifetime

-1: Discovery of a Lifetime by; Tracy Bauman Whitehead
+1: Discovery of a Lifetime Tracy Bauman Tanner

 3: Discovery of a Lifetime an account from the life of Ernest J. Bauman

 5: This book is dedicated to the memory of Theodore "Ted" Bauman, and to those who loved him.
 It was created at the request of my father, Charles H. Bauman.